Autism and Building Design

 Front cover showing two people surfing in black wet suits.
 One is laying down on the board the other is standing on it.Having fun in the sand and surf is the iconic Australian pastime.
 But not everyone gets an opportunity to join in the fun and swim, sail and relax.
 The Association of Consultants in Access, Australia newsletter features articles and case studies on beach access, sailing, a resort for people with spinal cord injury, and provisions for people with autism.
 Plus the general news of the association.
 The articles mainly feature specialist activities and designs, such as the resort.
 But that is all part of creating an inclusive society.

-The newsletter is available online where you can choose to view online through Issuu or download a PDF version (7MB).
+The 2020 newsletter is available online where you can view online through Issuu magazine.

 Related to outdoor recreation is Agri-Tourism